oguzbilgener/TrendingHacker/README.md

 # TrendingHacker

-TrendingHacker is _experimental_ an Android Wear app that displays hourly trending news from Hacker News on your watch.
+TrendingHacker is an _experimental_ Android Wear app that displays headlines of popular articles from Hacker News on your watch every hour.

 ![TrendingHacker Wear App](watchdisplay.png)